 Make sure that caps are replaced on the correct size burner.
 There is one small, 2 medium and one large cap.
-Sizes are marked on the bottom of medium and large caps.

 NOTE: On some models the caps are all the same size and can be used in any of the 4 needed locations.